The United States of America is comprised of 50 states and a federal district.

 The U.S. is widely considered to be the richest country in the world, producing about $16.24 trillion in output in 2012.
 It ranked 13th in 2012 in terms of per capita income – that’s just the country’s total income divided by its population – of about $51,700 in a year.

-The U.S.’s main industries are aircrafts, automobiles, transistors, telecom equipments, and other industrial materials.
-Although it might seem that the US economy is heavily oriented towards the manufacturing physical goods, 70% of its output actually comes from the services sector!
+The U.S.’s main industries are aircraft, automobiles, transistors, telecom equipment, and other industrial materials.
+Although it might seem that the US economy is heavily oriented towards the manufacturing of physical goods, 70% of its output actually comes from the services sector!

 Being the top economy in the world in today’s globalized market, any domestic event affecting the U.S. also has the potential to affect markets around the world… Yes, even the foreign exchange market!

 Monetary & Fiscal Policy

 The Federal Reserve Board, more commonly called the Fed, is the U.S.’s main governing body when it comes to setting and implementing monetary policy.